Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 5. 2nd Chance Treatment Center, Multiple Locations

-- a 4.2-star Google rating
+- 4.2-star Google rating

-- the use of evidence-based methods
+- evidence-based methods

 Location and contact information:

-16620 N 40th St.
+16620 N. 40th St.

 Phoenix, AZ 85032